hien-nguyen-2007/hien-nguyen-2007/README.md

 <!-- use gprm to update github profile -->

-- 🔭 I’m currently working on my Data Science homework
+- 🔭 I’m currently working on my Scout management system
-- 🌱 I’m currently learning the datascience module
+- 🌱 I’m currently learning about computer systems
 - 💬 Ask me about Stephen Curry
 - 📫 How to reach me: Gmail or Linkedin
 - 😄 Pronouns: he/him